 We receive police and district attorney referrals and seek to include the people affected by crime in decision-making: victims, offenders, loved ones, supporters, community members, and law enforcement officials.

 C4RJ took its first case in 2000 and has worked with over 800 offenders in the Boston Metropolitan Area.

-Our organization is driven by scores of trained volunteers, is guided by a board of directors from the communities we serve, and employs an executive director and two staff members.
+Our organization is driven by scores of trained volunteers, is guided by a board of directors from the communities we serve, and employs an executive director and three staff members.

 In 2013, C4RJ produced a film about our work called "Finding Courage: Addressing Harm with Restorative Justice Circles."
 Click below to watch a 15-minute clip about restorative justice and the circle process: